cirocco/Get-Data/Codebook.md

     * 4 = SITTING
     * 5 = STANDING
     * 6 = LAYING
+  7. Data was melted and then cast while taking the mean of each grouping.
+  8. Data was sorted by Subject and Activity for ease of reading.

 ##Description of the variables in the happydata.txt file
 General description of the file including: